Bankia compensation qualms signal loss of faith in Spain's banks

 The bank said that 44,316 people had so far applied for the arbitration process and it expected around 150,000 customers to turn to it in total.

-The banker involved in the recapitalization said many may turn to arbitration after May 28 when the new shares start trading if their price dips because savers cash them in.
+The banker involved in the recapitalisation said many may turn to arbitration after May 28 when the new shares start trading if their price dips because savers cash them in.

 To determine eligibility for compensation, factors such as whether bank staff explained the risks of the product and the customer’s investment history are taken into account.